 3. Visit the Burj Khalifa and Downtown Dubai

-The tour starts at the Tiffany’s in Dubai Mall and takes you through the mall, to the Souk and the Dubai Opera, with the tour ending at the Burj Plaza where you can buy your tickets to the Top of Burj Khalifa.
+The tour starts at Tiffany’s in Dubai Mall.
+It takes s you through the mall, to the Souk, and to the Dubai Opera, with the tour ending at the Burj Plaza where you can buy your tickets to the Top of Burj Khalifa.

-4. Spend a day at the beach
+4. Spend a Day at the Beach

-Thanks to Dubai Municipality, there are beach libraries across the coast line of Dubai.
-The libraries are home to great books for avid book readers where most of the books focus on Dubai’s history and formation.
+Thanks to Dubai Municipality, there are beach libraries across the coastline of Dubai.
+The libraries are home to great books for avid book readers and most of the books focus on Dubai’s history and formation.

 Party at the Barasti